varoonsahgal/banking-app-java/exercises/Exercise4-HexagonalArch.md

 # Refactoring to use Hexagonal Architecture

 Our domain classes are pure, but we need to organize our code in a way that is in line with hexagonal architecture.
+Let's repackage our application to be in line with hexagonal architecture

+# Enforcing the architecture with Archunit

+# Adding a Spring web adapter